 - any other acts or omissions not included in the above which in the opinion of the Chair of the Academic Board reasonably represent Academic Misconduct.

 student learning entitlement (SLE): an entitlement introduced by HESA on 1/1/2005 and abolished 1/1/2012 that gave eligible students access to a Commonwealth supported place.
 There were three types of SLE: ordinary SLE, additional SLE and lifelong SLE.

 student load: student load is expressed in EFTSL (equivalent full-time student load) values.

 study guide: this (i) provides students with detailed directions about everything they need to do in sequence and time frames in order to achieve the intended learning outcomes for the subject, and (ii) describes to local tutors the work students must do in order that tutors can assist students to achieve the learning outcomes.

-study period: the period of time in which a subject is undertaken.
-Each study period has a designated start and end date, census date, last date by which students can add or substitute subjects without prior approval of subject coordinator, date for withdrawal without academic penalty, and date for release of subject results.
+study period: refers to the period of time in which a subject is undertaken.
+Each study period has a designated start and end date, census date, last date by which students can add or substitute subjects, date for withdrawal without academic penalty, and date for release of subject results.
 In exceptional circumstances, the start and end date of a study period may vary for an individual subject.

 subject: a discrete portion of a course, identified by a code, title and credit point value.